Mithinarri Gurruwiwi: Collections

-Among the many collections Mithinarri's work has been featured in, the 1962 Yirrkala Church panels are one of the most significant and well known.
-These panels were two four meter works painted by eight artists from each of the two defining halves of Yolngu reality, Yirritja and Dhuwa.
-It was originally made for the newly constructed Methodist church but were ultimately not installed.
-The Yirrkala Church Panels were painted in Earth pigments and featured no Christian imagery and a central focus was to balance that spirituality with the Yolngu cosmology.
-The Church discarded them when they made the decision not to install the work, but was rescued in 1978 and brought to the fledgling Buku-Larrnggay Mulka Centre.
+Among the many collections in which Gurruwiwi's work has been featured, the 1962 Yirrkala Church panels are one of the most significant and well-known.
+These panels were two 4 m works painted by eight artists from each of the two defining halves of Yolngu reality, Yirritja and Dhuwa.
+The Yirrkala Church Panels were painted in earth pigments (ochres) and featured no Christian imagery; a central focus was to balance that spirituality with the Yolngu cosmology.
+The church discarded them in 1974, but they were rescued in 1978 and brought to the fledgling Buku-Larrnggay Mulka Centre, and are now displayed in the Mulka Museum.

 Gurruwiwi's work is seen in many renowned collections: